greenhat/ehrchain/README.md

 - [ ] deployable testnet(few nodes with a scripted interactions: add/read records);

 ### v 9.0
-- [ ] lightweight client proof-of-concept (for mobile);
+- [ ] expose record creation/access via the REST API (integration with provider's EMR);

 ### v 10.0
+- [ ] lightweight client proof-of-concept for mobile (contracts management, record access);

+### v 11.0
 - [ ] use hierarchical deterministic wallet for patient's secondary key pair generation;

-### v 11.0
+### v 12.0
 - [ ] provider should be able to share their access to the patient's records with another provider;

-### v 12.0
+### v 13.0
 - [ ] some patient's records should not be accessible by the patient (psychotherapy notes, IP, etc.);

-### v 13.0
+### v 14.0
 - [ ] eliminate any Patient <-> Doctor relationship in transaction (zero knowledge proofs);

 ## Transaction validation